CompTools/PS2-cool-codes/README.md

 CLT | 476 | 90    | 1   |
 MIA | 205 | 33    | 0   |

+**Grading note: Your grep worked, but you had a logic flaw in the if statements.
+0.00 is ontime, but blank is also ontime--your script counted blanks as late.
+Also seems like you did different things to answer the question for each city.**

 3. Within a function, print a list of all unique airport codes contained in the dataset. (*3 points*) grep [A-Z] /ufrc/bsc4452/share/Class_Files/data/flights.May2017-Apr2018.csv | cut -f 3 -d "," | sort | uniq

+**Grading: 3pts**

 4. Within a function list the cities in Florida that have airports in the dataset. (*2 points*) grep FL.*FL.*FL.*FL /ufrc/bsc4452/share/Class_Files/data/flights.May2017-Apr2018.csv | cut -f 4,5 -d "," | sort | uniq

+**Grading: 2pts.
+Your grep is kind of complex and misses West Palm Beach**

 **Bonus question:**  Asks for user input (see chapter 28) to enter either a airport code or city, state name and then calculates the number of flights as in question 1. (*5 points extra credit*)